CNAG-Biomedical-Informatics/convert-pheno/app/README.md

 macOS and Control on Windows/Linux.

 ## Runs And Output Files

+Start the conversion from Review and convert, below its configuration summary, or use the native Conversion menu.
+Mapping is shown only for applicable routes;
+Terminology Review appears when the selected run has a report.
+Completed runs show the output file count, total size and warning count, and automatically preview the first data file.
+The toolbar identifies the selected run while inspecting results; returning to Conversion restores the draft context.

 The Runs sidebar keeps the active job first, followed by queued jobs and history.
 Queued runs display their queue position.
 Filter by conversion, run ID, status,